-The presence of signs and symptoms should be verified until the start of the treatment in order to determine whether the treated infection matches one of the case definitions of HAI.
+Signs and symptoms were present in the past and the patient is (still) receiving treatment for that infection on the survey date.
+The presence of signs and symptoms prior to the start of the treatment should be reviewed, to determine whether the treated infection matches the case definition of an HCAI.